queryluke/masseffect-5e/static/data/spells/dominate.md

     bypasses shields and does not proc an opportunity to end Dominate.
 ---
 Target an organic creature within 30m.
-It must succeed on a Wisdom saving throw or it becomes Dominated (it is considered charmed and can't use spells or abilities).
-If you or creatures that are friendly to you are fighting it, it has advantage on the saving throw.
+It must succeed on a Wisdom saving throw or it becomes Dominated (it is considered
+<condition id="charmed"/> and can't use spells or abilities).
+If you or creatures that are friendly to you are fighting it, it has advantage
+on the saving throw.

 On its turn, the dominated creature attacks the closest creature hostile to the spell caster, making a ranged weapon